 a) Appointments, reappointments, tenure decisions and promotions are made by the Board of Governors upon the recommendation of the President.

-b) The procedures in this section govern initial appointments at the ranks of Instructor I, Instructor II, Senior Instructor, Professor of Teaching, Assistant Professor, Associate Professor, and Professor; renewal or non-renewal of term appointments with review; recommendations for or against the award of tenure; and promotions.
+b) The procedures in this section govern initial appointments at the ranks of Instructor, Senior Instructor, Professor of Teaching, Acting Assistant Professor, Assistant Professor, Associate Professor, and Professor; renewal or non-renewal of pre-tenure appointments; recommendations for or against the award of tenure; and promotions.

 c) Where there is a joint appointment, procedures and criteria for tenure and promotion evaluation will be clearly laid out at the time of appointment.

 d) It is expected that confidentiality will be respected by all those participating in consultations.

 a) The Head shall meet with pre-tenure faculty members during the first year of appointment to review the criteria and expectations for reappointment, tenure and promotion and provide the faculty member with an opportunity to ask questions about the reappointment, tenure and promotion processes.

 After the first year, the Head shall meet with pre-tenure faculty members no later than June 30 of each year.
 It is the responsibility of the faculty member to provide an up-to-date curriculum vitae and other relevant information to the Head prior to the meeting.

 b) The purpose of the annual meetings specified in Article 5.02(a) is to identify any potential difficulties with the candidature, to assist the candidate with any concerns, and to discuss: